cocotb/cocotb/docs/source/glossary.rst

       This is typically a regular function,
       but sometimes involves calls to threaded code which blocks execution for an indeterminate amount of time.
       See also the :term:`Python glossary <python:function>`.

+   concurrency
+      When multiple routines can start executing simultaneously without any having finished.
+      See :ref:`concurrency_theory` for a more detailed description.

    coroutine function
       The definition of a function that, when called, returns a coroutine object.